dotnet/maui-samples/README.md

  - .NET MAUI / iOS / Android workloads and packs
  - .NET MAUI Templates
  - Workload Resolver .sentinel files for dotnet and Visual Studio Windows/Mac
+ - Currently does not install workloads required for WinUI3

 For more information and source code, visit [redth/dotnet-maui-check](https://github.com/redth/dotnet-maui-check)